Liz Crake

-Elizabeth Crake (born 8 November 1994) is an English rugby union player who currently plays as a loose-head prop for Wasps in the Premier 15s and for the England national team.
+Elizabeth Crake (born 8 November 1994) is an English rugby union player who currently plays as a loose-head prop for Saracens in the Premier 15s and for the England national team.

 Early life and education

 Crake attended Hockerill Anglo-European College and later studied at King's College London from 2013 to 2018, earning a BDS in Dentistry.
 She has continued to pursue a career as a dentist alongside her rugby career.

 Rugby career

 Club career

 Crake joined Wasps in 2014 during her first year of university.
 She initially played in various back row positions before moving to prop.

+Crake signed with Saracens ahead of the 2025-26 season, joining from Ealing Trailfinders.

 International career

 Crake was selected in the England squad for the Six Nations in 2023 and made her debut as a replacement against Scotland.